 Advantages of Call Options

-A put option allows you to sell an asset at a predetermined price, protecting you if the market falls.
+A put option allows you to sell an asset at a fixed price, helping you profit when prices fall.

-You buy a put option with a $60,000 strike on BTC
+You buy a put option with a strike of 58000

 When to Use Put Options